Oluwasetemi/yelp-camp/README.md

 ## Auth Part 4 - Logout/ Navbar

 * Add logout route
 * Prevent user from adding a comment if not signed in
 * Add links to navbar
 * Show/hide auth links correctly

 ## Auth Part 5 - Show/ Hide links

 * Show/ hide auth link in navbar correctly

+## Refactor The Routes

+* Use Express router to recognize all routes

+## Users + Comments

+* Associate users and comments
+* Save author's name to a comment automatically